Detoxification: Metabolic detoxification

 An animal's metabolism can produce harmful substances which it can then make less toxic through reduction, oxidation (collectively known as redox reactions), conjugation and excretion of molecules from cells or tissues.
 This is called xenobiotic metabolism.
 Enzymes that are important in detoxification metabolism include cytochrome P450 oxidases, UDP-glucuronosyltransferases, and glutathione S-transferases.
 These processes are particularly well-studied as part of drug metabolism, as they influence the pharmacokinetics of a drug in the body.

 Alternative medicine

-Certain approaches in alternative medicine claim to remove "toxins" from the body through herbal, electrical or electromagnetic treatments.
-These toxins are undefined and have no scientific basis, making the validity of such techniques questionable.
+Certain approaches in alternative medicine claim to remove alleged "toxins" from the body through herbal, electrical, electromagnetic or other treatments.
+These toxins may not be linked to symptoms and treatments have no scientific evidence, making the validity of such techniques questionable.
 There is little evidence for toxic accumulation in these cases, as the liver and kidneys automatically detoxify and excrete many toxic materials including metabolic wastes.
 Under this theory, if toxins are too rapidly released without being safely eliminated (such as when metabolizing fat that stores toxins), they can damage the body and cause malaise.
-Therapies include contrast showers, detoxification foot pads, oil pulling, Gerson therapy, snake-stones, body cleansing, Scientology's Purification Rundown, water fasting, and metabolic therapy.
+Such alternative therapies include contrast showers, detoxification foot pads, oil pulling, Gerson therapy, snake-stones, body cleansing, Scientology's and Narconon's Purification Rundown, water fasting, and metabolic therapy.